shgnplaatjies/StriveLA/README.md

 5. [Documentation Considerations](#documentation-considerations)

 ## Description
-This WordPress plugin allows users to add and display custom fields on the front end of WordPress posts.
+This WordPress plugin is built on Bedrock and uses Composer and for version control and Sage 10 for templating.
+Allows users to add and display custom fields on the front end of WordPress posts.
 It implements custom text, date, and image fields with user-friendly customization options for a course summary card.

 ## Features
 1. Custom fields for posts (text, date, image).